kelseyhightower/nocode/README.md

-# No Code
+# Bro Code

-No code is the best way to write secure and reliable applications.
+Bro code is the best way to write secure and broliable applications.
 Write nothing; deploy nowhere.

 ## Getting Started